LCR-ADS-Lab/ASC-Treebank/docs/source/ASC guideline.rst

 ******
 PASSIVE
 ******
 * The **passive** (PASSIVE) ASC contains short passive (a form without an expressed agent in *by*-phrase and long passive (with an expressed agent).
 We also include past particle pre-modifiers and post-modifiers in this ASC type.
-In the training set, the verbs *do*, *attach*, and *make* appeared most commonly.
+The verbs *do*, *attach*, and *make* appear frequently with this construction in the EWT/ASCT.

   * **Syntactic frame (example)**: Subj-auxV\ :sub:`past participle` (-*by*-PP)